What is the role of a counselor?

 Synchro Challenge workshop in 2016 Fukuoka Camp, for example was designed by Sustainable Environmental Design, Environmental Science, Linguistics, and Sociology major counselors (Sho, Maria, Xenia, Shadia).

-In the three-stage game, campers were placed in groups of three tied together with a rope, with each blindfolded, ear-plugged, or muted.
+In the three-stage game, campers were placed in groups of three, each given a certain inhibition on their physical ability.
 The fourth member of the group would remotely communicate with the other three via cell phone to instruct them on clearing the missions that she receives from a counselor.

 The purpose of this workshop was to exhibit that we each have individual talents and shortcomings.
 It's not just how you individually shine, but how your differences can work together with others to complete a mission and create a whole community.